hsandt/sonic-pico8/README.md

 [![Build Status](https://travis-ci.org/hsandt/sonic-pico8.svg?branch=develop)](https://travis-ci.org/hsandt/sonic-pico8)
 [![codecov](https://codecov.io/gh/hsandt/sonic-pico8/branch/develop/graph/badge.svg)](https://codecov.io/gh/hsandt/sonic-pico8)

-# Sonic PICO-8
+# PICO-Sonic

-A partial clone of classic Sonic the Hedgehog games made with PICO-8
+A partial clone of classic Sonic the Hedgehog games made with PICO-8.
+It is inspired by the 16-bit games for mechanics, and by a mix of the 8-bit and 16-bit games for graphics and audio.

+This is a fan game distributed for free and is not endorsed by Sega Games Co., Ltd, which owns the Sonic the Hedgehog trademark and retains all copyrights on the original assets.

+It is currently under development.

 ## Features

-Version: 2.3
+Version: 3.0

 ### Physics